Limited Time Only - $10 off Canine Influenza vaccines!

 Every pet parent wants to be able to help their pet immediately in any distress.
 Knowing the basics of pet first aid and CPR can be a valuable skill to being prepared in many different situations.

 If you visit PetTech's website, you'll find information on upcoming classes in your areas.
-The closest classes are offered in Roseville, with the next set starting April 17, 2016.
-There is also a class starting on February 28, 2016, in San Jose.
+The closest classes are offered in Sacramento or Roseville, with the sessions scheduled in February, May, August, and November.

 Has your pet had a smelly encounter with a skunk??